Here’s what you need to know to authenticate with the Daxko API!

 }

-will replace the refresh_token in the Authorization
+The access_token will replace the refresh_token in the Authorization header for

-requests to API resources other than the /v3/partners/oauth2/token
+requests to API resources other than the /v3/partners/oauth2/token endpoint.

 This